jablan08/pokegen/README.md

 In order to create a PokéGen card you have to log in or register, but only a username and password is needed.
 Once you register you will asked to create your first card!

-Each card is a bunch of <div>'s stacked on top of each other in other to get the full design.
+Each card is a div's stacked on top of each other in other to get the full design.
 Each input has a maximum value for the position of the images and text to be rendered on the card, but we gave enough space for good humor.